Skip to main content

 The TL;DR: what matters, fast.

 A discreet coffee shop in Cheongdam-dong may hold clues to how AI slips seamlessly into everyday life.
+Perplexity, the AI search startup positioning itself as Google's next challenger, has opened its first permanent cafe in Seoul that quietly doubles as a showcase for conversational search.

-Perplexity, the AI search startup, has opened a cafe in Seoul that quietly doubles as a showcase for its service.
-The cafe avoids obvious tech branding, instead offering subtle subscriber perks and a relaxed environment.
-The move highlights South Korea’s role as a testbed for AI adoption, blending lifestyle with technology.
+The cafe avoids obvious tech branding, instead offering subtle subscriber perks and a relaxed atmosphere.
+This move highlights South Korea's role as a testbed for AI adoption, where lifestyle meets technology without fanfare.

 From the street, Cafe Curious looks like any other sleek Cheongdam-dong destination.
 Glass frontage, stone walls, a modest sign.
 Nothing about it screams Silicon Valley startup.
 Which is precisely the point.